Legumes provide a range of essential nutrients including protein, carbohydrates, dietary fibre, minerals and vitamins. They are:

 - A good source of B-group vitamins (especially folate), iron, zinc, calcium and magnesium.

 - Low in sodium – sodium content of canned legumes can be reduced by up to 41% if the product is drained and rinsed.

 - Abundant in fibre, including both insoluble and soluble fibre, plus resistant starch for colonic health benefits.

-- Rich in phytonutrients (e.g. isoflavones, lignans, protease inhibitors).
-Soy beans are particularly high in phytoestrogens, with research over the last 20 years linking soy foods and/or phytoestrogens to a reduced risk of certain cancers including breast and prostate cancer, heart disease, osteoporosis and problems associated with menopause
+- Contain phytonutrients (e.g. isoflavones, lignans, protease inhibitors).
+Soy beans are particularly high in phytoestrogens, with research over the last 20 years linking soy foods and/or phytoestrogens to a reduced risk of certain cancers including breast and prostate cancer, heart disease, osteoporosis and problems associated with menopause.

-- Gluten free – as such, legumes are suitable for people with celiac disease or gluten sensitivity.
+- Gluten free – as such, legumes are suitable for people with coeliac disease or gluten sensitivity.